Moore's Law is dead, Nvidia's CEO says at CES 2019

 This isn't the first time Huang has declared Moore's Law to be over.
 He's made similar comments over the past couple of years.

 Intel, which long was the leader in semiconductor manufacturing, has repeatedly delayed its move to 10nm, while other companies, like Samsung, are shipping more advanced 7nm chips.
-While some like Huang have declared Moore's Law to be over, materials scientists continue to find ways of stretching today's silicon transistor technology even as they dig into alternatives.
-(Such as, for instance, super-thin sheets of carbon graphene.)
+Though some, like Huang, have declared Moore's Law to be over, materials scientists continue to find ways of stretching today's silicon transistor technology even as they dig into alternatives.
+(Such as, for instance, super thin sheets of carbon graphene.)

 "Moore's Law, by the strictest definition of doubling chip densities every two years, isn't happening anymore," Moor Insights & Strategy analyst Patrick Moorhead said.
 "If we stop shrinking chips, it will be catastrophic to every tech industry."

-But he noted that the tech industry is embracing other kinds of computing using GPUs (which Nvidia makes), advanced software frameworks and tools and new ways of packaging the chip circuitry.
+But he noted that the industry is embracing other kinds of computing using GPUs (which Nvidia makes), advanced software frameworks and tools, and new ways of packaging the chip circuitry.

 CES 2019: See all of CNET's coverage of the year's biggest tech show.